aralston3592/home-pub-quiz/README.md

 All basic style and layout testing for each device size during development was done using Chrome's developer tools while previewing the site.

-To validate my HTML I used [W3C HTML Validator](https://validator.w3.org/ "W3C HTML Validator")
+To validate my HTML I used [W3C HTML Validator](https://validator.w3.org/ "W3C HTML Validator").

-To validate my CSS I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "W3C CSS Validator")
+To validate my CSS I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "W3C CSS Validator").

+I passed my JS through [JSHint](https://jshint.com/ "JSHint") linter without an issues.

+Before making the site live I sent it out to 25 users as part of a small beta test.
+From their feedback only small tweaks were required, these have been implimented.

 ## Deployment